robertbasic/robertbasic.com-hugo/content/blog/github-flavoured-code-fences-in-hugo.md

 I like this a lot because it makes highlighting code in posts easier.
 Typing the <code>&#123;&#123;< highlight >&#125;&#125;</code> shortcode is just awkward and I always end up forgetting either the angle brackets or add too much or too little currly brackets.
 Backticks are much nicer.

 The code fences are not enabled by default, though.
-You need to set `PygmentsCodeFences` to `true` in Hugo's configuration file and that's about it.
+We need to set `PygmentsCodeFences` to `true` in Hugo's configuration file and that's about it.
 Everything else about [syntax highlighting](http://gohugo.io/extras/highlighting/) stays the same.

 ### Change to backticks in old posts